TomaszZiola/java-build-automaton/README.md

     * **Content type:** Change to `application/json`.
     * Save the webhook.

-6.  **Push a commit to your test repository and watch the logs in your application's console!**
+6.  **Push a commit to your test repository and check the application logs; build output is captured and stored.**

 ---